 Here is what I mean.

 Every single business profile or page you open on social media needs to be optimized.
-Look at the some of your most relevant competitors and get some ideas for possible keywords.
+Look at some of your most relevant competitors and get some ideas for possible keywords.
 My favorite place to do this is my LinkedIn page.

 Did you know that the number of searches that your LinkedIn profile shows up on is directly proportional to the quantity and relevance of the keywords you use?